MDentro/OrderSystemTesting/README.md

 ![running-tests](assets/RunningTests.JPG)

 #### Running tests without coverage
-Please press with your right mouse button on the folder marked with the number 1 and then press with your left mouse button on the number 2
+Please press with your right mouse button on the folder marked with number 1 and then press with your left mouse button on number 2

 #### Running tests with coverage
-Please press with your right mouse button on the folder marked with the number 1 and then hover on 2a and then move your mouse to 2b and press with your left mouse button.
+Please press with your right mouse button on the folder marked with number 1 and then hover on 2a and then move your mouse to 2b and press with your left mouse button.

 In IntelliJ IDEA it looks like this:\
 ![running-test-instructions](assets/RunningTestInstructions.png)